yell0wsuit/chrome-dino-enhanced/README.md

 - Use other pixelated filters for other browsers so the game looks consistent across browsers.
 - Gamepad support (not tested).
 - PWA support.
 You can install this game as an app to play offline.
    - This is useful on mobile platforms since you cannot open ``index.html`` directly like PC.
+   On iOS, you need to use Safari and add the page to the homescreen.
 - Fix the game not working on iOS/iPadOS Safari browser.